eclab/grains/README.md

 ## Geiger

 A three-output random trigger generator and Bernoulli trigger.
 You provide a clock input and the probability that, for each output, the output will generate a trigger for a given clock.
 You can make the track outputs independent or exclusive (only and exactly one triggers each clock).
+See also Crackle and Ruckus.

-Status: Working
+Status: Working.

 ## Info